 To ensure this does not happen, you will first need to ensure that you have a trusty hairbrush designed for extensions – we recommend the Regal Envy detangler.
 A detangler is best for brushing your hair as it gently removes tangles without pulling on the hair, making it less likely to pull out the hair extensions.
 Begin by brushing the bottom of your hair and then working your way to the top.
 When you reach the top, run your fingers between the rings to ensure the hair is not wrapped around them.
 If you have just washed your hair, we advise using a wide-tooth comb to brush out those extensions.

 You’ve probably been told multiple times that a heat protector is any extension enthusiast’s best friend but have never actually gone out to get some!
 If you style your hair with heated tools, whether that’s a hairdryer or curling wand, you should always apply a heat protector to the hair.
 A heat protector acts as a layer between the hair follicle and the heat being applied, minimising the damage caused to your luscious locks.
 Alternatively, we would advise trying out some overnight hairstyles or updos that can be used to style your hair instead of using heat, as this can help to give your hair a break.

 Since you can easily remove and reapply clip-in hair extensions yourself at home, we recommend removing them and shampooing, conditioning, and brushing them separately from your natural locks.
-This will allow you a better view of what you’re doing and make the task far easier!
+This will give you a better view of your work and make the task far easier!

 At our hair extension salon in Milton Keynes, we offer the LA Weave, a hair extension method inspired by the traditional weave.
 In this method, weft extensions are sewn into the natural hair and secured by micro rings.
 Since this method requires no heat or glue, it is not damaging to the hair.
 The tight braids of a traditional weave may protect kinky hair but can be damaging to non-kinky hair, which is more suited to the LA weave.